Office Ou

 2024 Ontario Building Code, Part 9

-Status: Submitted for Building Permit, City of Toronto (March 2025)
+Status: Submitted to City of Toronto (March 2025), Accepted by City of Toronto (November 2025)

 A building permit application and alternative solution has been submitted to the City of Toronto for a three-storey apartment building to be served by a single exit stair.
 Two semi-detached houses are proposed to be replaced with context-appropriate “missing middle” housing.
 The proposed building is located just south of Bloor Street, and a 5-minute walk away from two TTC subway stations; an ideal location for gentle density in urban areas.